weiguangzhao/Diff-OP3D/README.md

 pip install git+https://github.com/openai/CLIP.git
 ```

-Download the Diffusion pretrain model [our google driver]() or [official website](https://huggingface.co/runwayml/stable-diffusion-v1-5).
+Download the Diffusion pretrained model [our google driver]() or [official website](https://huggingface.co/runwayml/stable-diffusion-v1-5).
 Rename the pretrained model as "model.ckpt" and put it in the directory "models/ldm/stable-diffusion-v1/".

 ### Baseline Evaluation